osber1/loans/Notes.md

 - [ ] Extract validator to separate service (feign).

+- [ ] Add linting rules or something to check on build.

 - [ ] Add queues with some logic (messaging or notification).

 - [ ] Refactor everything and make look nice.